Sachin Tendulkar: Indian Premier League

 final of the 2013 Champions League, where he scored 14 runs in an Indians victory.
 In his 78 matches in the IPL, Tendulkar scored a total of 2,334 runs; at the time of his retirement he was the fifth-highest run-scorer in the competition's history.
 Mumbai Indians retired his number 10 jersey as a tribute to Tendulkar.
+He recently stepped down as the mentor of the franchise citing personal reasons.

 Playing style

 Tendulkar is cross-dominant: he bats, bowls and throws with his right hand, but writes with his left hand.
-He also practices left-handed throws at the nets on a regular basis.
-Cricinfo columnist Sambit Bal has described him as the "most wholesome batsman of his time".
+He would also practice left-handed throws at the nets on a regular basis.
+ESPNcricinfo columnist Sambit Bal has described him as the "most wholesome batsman of his time".
 His batting is based on complete balance and poise while limiting unnecessary movements and flourishes.
 He appears to show little preference for the slow and low wickets which are typical in India, and has scored many centuries on the hard, bouncy pitches in South Africa and Australia.
 He is known for his unique punch style of hitting the ball over square.
 He is also renowned for his picture-perfect straight drive, often completed with no follow-through.
 The straight drive is often said to be his favourite shot.
 In 2008, Sunil Gavaskar, in an article he wrote in the AFP, remarked that "it is hard to imagine any player in the history of the game who combines classical technique with raw aggression like the little champion does".
-Equipment-wise, his bats tend to be heavier than the average batman.

 Sir Donald Bradman, considered by many as the greatest batsman of all time, considered Tendulkar to have a batting style similar to his.
-In his biography, it is stated that "Bradman was most taken by Tendulkar's technique, compactness and shot production, and had asked his wife to have a look at Tendulkar, having felt that Tendulkar played like him.
-Bradman's wife, Jessie, agreed that they did appear similar."
+In his biography, it is stated that, "Bradman was most taken by Tendulkar's technique, compactness and shot production, and had asked his wife to have a look at Tendulkar, having felt that Tendulkar played like him.
+Bradman's wife, Jessie, agreed that they did appear similar".